Selling Self-Published Books at Barnes & Noble

 - Let them know about your author platform.
 How are you working to keep your book and yourself in front of people?
 Blog, radio, Twitter followers, speaking on your subject expertise – your media platform is important to those who want to sell your book.
 List where you regularly contribute and/or have appeared.
-This

 - Let the buyers know about any of your marketing efforts.
-Make them understand that you are a partner in this endeavor and you are working towards book sales and media attention.
+Make them understand you are a partner in this endeavor and are working towards book sales and media attention.
 If you have a marketing or publicity plan, share it.

-How to Get Your Self-Published Books Promoted at Barnes & Noble
+Getting Self-Published Books Promoted at Barnes & Noble

 In-store appearances give authors the ability to easily sell print books, meet fans and, hopefully, draw in new audiences — clearly an advantage for those who are self-publishing and also those who have a local following.

 Author Ward said, “Barnes & Noble and authors can make self-published books available in stores and at events, which is something the competition can’t do.”
 Indeed this can be an advantage for authors with something to teach, or those who have enough of a fan following to draw a crowd.